 Keep It Simple, Really

-Your dog is a simple, lovable creature that just needs a good quality dog food, fresh drinking water, daily exercise, and a lot of love.
-They may be domesticated, and they’re a part of the family, but that doesn’t mean they’re human.
+Your dog just needs a good quality dog food, fresh drinking water, daily exercise and a lot of love.

-We like to have sweet treats like candy and cookies and pies, and cake, and ice cream, but your dog doesn’t need to have these.
+We like to have sweet treats like candy and cookies and pies, and cake, and ice cream, but your dog doesn’t need these.